PStarH/VisiLens/README.md

 ## ✨ Features

-- **Instant Visualization:** Just run `vdweb data.csv` and start exploring.
+- **Instant Data Visualization:** Just run `vdweb data.csv` to visualize large datasets instantly.
-- **Backend-powered Sorting & Filtering:** Sorting and filtering happen on the backend via VisiData.
+- **Backend-powered Sorting & Filtering:** Perform complex queries on millions of rows using the VisiData engine.
-- **Lightweight Data Grid:** A virtualized React-based table view.
+- **Lightweight Data Grid:** A virtualized React-based table view for smooth scrolling.
-- **Zero Config:** No database setup or complex configuration required.
+- **Zero Config:** No database setup required.
+Works as a standalone CSV/Parquet viewer.

 ### 📂 Supported Formats
 VisiLens leverages VisiData's loaders to support a wide range of formats out of the box: